Updated February, 2023

 They are the best.

-It works best for folks to commit to an ongoing shift (or shifts), and we often trade or use respite folks when someone isn’t available for their regular shift.
+It works well for folks to commit to an ongoing shift (or shifts), and we often trade or use respite folks when someone isn’t available for their regular shift.
 But we also have use for folks who can just step in as part of the respite team when others need to cancel.

 “Even though I worked with Rebecca for many years, we never got to know each other.
 Now I feel like we could talk for hours!
 Making a new friend is wonderful.”